Spatially/sci-business-classes/README.md

 # sci-business-classes

-This repository contains scripts and data files used for defining the Spatially business classification system and for relating it to SIC and NAICS 2017 systems.
+This repository contains scripts and data files used for defining the Spatially Business Classification (SBC) system and for relating it to SIC and NAICS 2017 systems.